qualiaMachine/Intro_GCP_for_ML/episodes/07-Training-models-in-VertexAI-GPUs.md

 PROJECT_ID = client.project
 REGION = "us-central1"
 BUCKET_NAME = "sinkorswim-johndoe-titanic" # ADJUST to your bucket's name
+LAST_NAME = 'DOE' # ADJUST to your last name.
+Since we're in a shared account envirnoment, this will help us track down jobs in the Console

 print(f"project = {PROJECT_ID}\nregion = {REGION}\nbucket = {BUCKET_NAME}")